 Every open port or running service on your server is a potential entry point for attackers.
 By disabling unused services and closing unnecessary ports, you can reduce your server’s attack surface.

-Continuous monitoring and auditing can help you detect and respond to potential threats before they escalate.
+Proactive monitoring and auditing can help you detect and respond to potential threats before they escalate.
 By keeping a close eye on server activity, you can identify unusual patterns that may indicate a security breach.

 Human error is one of the leading causes of security breaches.
 Educating your team on server security best practices can help prevent mistakes that could compromise your system.